Tabletop Game: Xiangqi

 - The Pawn moves and captures one square forward until it crosses the river, whereupon it moves either forwards or horizontally.
-It does not promote.
+It does not promote(Justified, The Xiangqi Pawns can be considered to promote to "Promoted Pawns" after crossing the river, gaining the additional ability to move horizontally.).
 Each player has five.

 - The Cannon moves like a rook.
 It leaps over another piece to capture.
 (It can capture any piece with another piece between them, on the lines of movement.)
 It cannot leap unless it captures.
 Each player has two.

 - The Rook (Chariot) moves and captures like in Chess.
 Each player has two.
 It is called Rook in English to distinguish it from the cannon in game notations.

 - The Horse moves and captures like the knight in chess, except that it cannot jump note .
 Each player has two.

 - The Elephant moves two point diagonally and cannot jump.
 It cannot cross the river.
 Each player has two, which are confined to the same seven points.
 It captures as it moves.

 - The Advisor moves one square diagonally and can only travel the diagonal lines denoting the palace.
 Each player has two.
 It captures as it moves.